microsoft/vscode-makefile-tools/README.md

 different ways, you can create multiple configuration objects with different arguments.
 Just make sure to give your configurations a unique `name` so that you can tell them apart.

+### Post-configuring your project
+If you need any environment variables to be set, modified, or deleted, or any terminal operations to be run after configure/build, you need to launch VSCode from a terminal that is already set up according to your project requirements OR you can point the `makefile.postConfigureScript` setting to a batch script file and invoke it at any time via the command `makefile.postConfigure` in the pallette.
+By setting `makefile.alwaysPostConfigure` to true, you don't need to run the post-configure command separately.
+The extension is going to invoke the script after every configure operation.

 ### Building targets

 To build a target, run the `Makefile: Set the target to be built by make` command (default target is "all")